harismuneer/Ultimate-Social-Scrapers/README.md

 ## Features 🚀

-A bot which scrapes following sections about a <b>user's Facebook profile</b> including:
+A bot that scrapes the following sections about a <b>user's Facebook profile</b> including:

 - photos (uploaded and tagged)
 - videos (uploaded and tagged)
 - user likes (pages liked including movies, books, interests etc)
 - friends list and their profile photos (including Followers, Following, Work Friends, College Friends etc)
 - about sections (including work and education, places lived, contact info etc)
+- events
+- check-ins (places visited)
-- and posts/statuses available on the user's timeline
+- posts/statuses available on the user's timeline

 Data is scraped/downloaded in an organized format (CSV files) for ease of analysis.